Skip to main content

 1. Create CloudFront Distribution

-• Origin request policy: AllViewerExceptHostHeader (managed policy).
-This ensures headers, cookies, and query strings are forwarded to the Radar API.
+• Origin request policy: Select the managed policy named AllViewerExceptHostHeader.
+This forwards all necessary headers, cookies, and query strings to the Radar API.

 2